 Creating a security-first culture ensures that safety and awareness become part of your organisation’s DNA, reducing risk and protecting assets, staff, and customers.
 In this article, we’ll explore practical steps on how to build a security-first culture in your workplace.

 A security-first culture is an organisational approach where safety and protection are prioritised in every decision.
 Instead of seeing security as an add-on or a compliance requirement, it becomes embedded in everyday behaviours and processes.
+It moves beyond simple hardware installation to include developing a business continuity plan that considers how personnel and technology interact during a crisis.

 Key features of a security-first culture include: